-Each student will present his/her project on Wednesday, March 31st.
-Because all students must be given the chance to present, presentations are limited to four minutes each (strictly timed!).
-Failure to show up for this day of class will result in a failing grade for the project and will likely lead to failure of the course.
+Each student will present his/her project on one of the three final weeks of the semester.
+Please sign up for a slot to present on the LMS.
+Because all students must be given the chance to present, presentations are limited to ten minutes each (strictly timed!).
+Failure to show up to class on the day of your presentation will result in a failing grade for the project and will likely lead to failure of the course.